Overview of Impaler's Minimal Game Engine

 Input

 The physics system manages movement and physical interactions between objects in the game.
-Physics code runs in a separate fixed timestep loop to be framerate-independent.
+Physics code runs on a fixed timestep in a separate loop - keeping the behavior framerate-indepedent.
 The system produces “events” that enable game objects to respond to what’s happening (e.g. did a player touch lava?).
 This is the most complex system in Impaler.
-A lot of effort went into making sure it was easy to use within game code.
-In the snippet below you can see how a jump pad works (accelerating nearby objects upward).
+It took significant effort to make it simple to use within game logic.
+The snippet below shows how a jump pad works (accelerating nearby objects upward).

 Particles

 Particles are movable volume-less points that represent things like sparks and debris.
-They are affected by forces in the world such as explosions, gravity, and friction.
+They are affected by forces such as explosions, gravity, and friction.
 When particles intersect other objects, they reflect off of the surface and impart a force.
 Particles are the foundation of the physics system.

 Projectiles